-A Master Sign Program is a comprehensive document that contains a set of sign criteria that is unique to a specific shopping center, commercial property, building or development that has the need for three or more tenant signs.
+A Master Sign Program is a comprehensive document that contains a set of sign criteria that is unique to a specific shopping center, commercial property, building or development that has the need at present or potentially in the future, for three or more tenant signs.
 Master Sign Programs go through a formal application and approval process with the local city or municipality and are kept on file and referred to by address when new sign designs are presented to the city for the purpose of permitting.
 Because the Master Sign Program has been previously vetted and approved by the city it sets the standard for what is allowed for the property/address specified.

 Why and Under What Circumstances are they Required?

-Master Sign Programs are required to ensure that adequate signage is provided to all prospective tenants within multi-tenant buildings.
+Master Sign Programs are required to ensure that adequate signage is provided to all prospective tenants within multi-tenant buildings or developments.
 The document provides a consistent visual theme for multi-tenant buildings or multiple business establishments located in a single development project.
-Such programs include standards for fonts, lighting, background and other elements of graphic design and placement.
-Newer or more modern buildings will typically have an Approved Master Sign Program.
+Such programs include standards for sign types, sizing, fonts, lighting, background and other elements of graphic design and placement.
+Newer or more modern buildings or developments will typically have an Approved Master Sign Program before any tenant even moves into their leased space.

 Exceptions to the general sign regulations may include, but are not limited to, the number of signs, height, location, sign area, sign type, attachment method and illumination.
 Master Sign Programs are in substantial compliance with the general regulations, and each exception will further the general objectives of these regulations.
 A Master Sign Program may not be used to display sign types that are prohibited.